 The course explores the dynamics of transformational leadership that looks beyond traditional school environments and welcomes non-traditional thinking.
 Students will consider themselves "architects" of the teaching and learning environments within their schools wherein there is a culture of continuous improvement.
 Future school leaders will: explore technology that supports teachers and administrators decision-making; learn how to develop policies and practices that support learning; explore how extended learning time can advantage underachieving students; investigate the benefits and challenges of risk taking and transparency; and look at models of professional learning communities.

 Students are required to develop and implement two products and/or experiences and document a leadership role in the area of administration.
 Students complete a detailed proposal or plan of study on their goals, product(s), audience, follow-up, etc. for this practicum.
-The purpose of this practicum is to encourage the educator as researcher and leader in school administration and to encourage the integration and application of course work.
-The practicum is completed during the semester under the supervision of a certified school district administrator and the student's advisor.
-This course is the capstone of Educational Leadership.
+The purpose of this practicum is to encourage the educator as a researcher and leader in school administration and to encourage the integration and application of course work.
+The practicum is completed during the term under the supervision of a certified school district administrator and the student's instructor in a setting different from or complementary to EDU-789 Practicum in School Leadership I. This course is the capstone of Education Leadership and is taken after EDU-789 Practicum in School Leadership I.

 Southern New Hampshire University is a private, nonprofit institution accredited by the New England Association of Schools and Colleges as well as several other accrediting bodies.
 More...